-In August, Legionnaire’s disease emerged as a hot-button news issue when 12 people in the Bronx died after contracting it, with 124 people total testing positive.
+In August, Legionnaire’s disease emerged as a hot-button news issue when 12 people in Nassau County died after contracting it, with 124 people total testing positive.
 All of the dead had underlying medical conditions.
 Mackoul has been following the issue closely and has pulled together the following advice on prevention and preparation.

 Background of Legionnaire’s disease

 The first time people became aware of the disease, also called Legionellosis, was in 1976, when 34 deaths occurred following an outbreak at the Philadelphia American Legion Convention.
 Subsequently, researchers began studying the disease, and today the CDC estimates that 8,000 to 18,000 people are hospitalized yearly in the United States.
 Over 200 of those cases occur in New York City.

 About 35 bacterial species cause the disease, although Legionella Pneumophila is the most prevalent.
 The bacteria dwell in bodies of water as well as the water systems of buildings.
 Hot-water heaters, showers, air conditioners and cooling towers can all host this bacteria.
 Legionnaire’s disease can be such a serious issue, particularly for people who live in condos and co-ops.

 People usually get the disease when they inhale airborne water droplets that contain the bacteria.
 Because the bacteria thrive in temperatures from about 77 degrees Fahrenheit up to 108 degrees, the bacteria love hot-water systems.
 Cold-water systems are far from immune, though, as samples from these types of systems have shown Legionella as well.